Intrinsically Interpretable Attention via Sparse Post-Training: Training Details

 \subsection{Hyperparameters and Compute Resources}

 We provide the key hyperparameters for our experiments in table~\ref{tab:hyperparameters}.
-All training are performed on NVIDIA H100 GPUs.
-The GPT-2 model is trained on a single GPU while the OLMo model is trained on a node of 8 GPUs.
-The total training time for both models is roughly 14 days.
-The main sparse attention code will be made available as a Transformer library wrapper.
-The implementation code as well as model weights will also be released.
+All experiments were conducted on a single NVIDIA H100 GPU.
+Both GPT-2 and the OLMo model were trained in this single-GPU setting to reflect the computational constraints commonly encountered in interpretability academic research.
+The total training time is 7 and 14 days for GPT-2 and OLMo respectively.
+The main implementation code is provided as supplementary material and will be publicly released upon publication, together with the model weights.